 Chateau de Breze is a gorgeous place to visit and if you’re one for castles, this one is absolutely worth a trip.

-The Christmas market was in the underground passages — always a chilly 12 C ( 53.6 F) — and featured everything from handmade jewelry to caramels to wooden toys and more.
-We arrived shortly after it opened for the day to avoid the crowds and it paid off.
+We arrived shortly after the Chateau de Breze opened for the day to avoid the crowds and it paid off.
 We almost had the place to ourselves and got to see all the wares firsthand without having to push through the crowds.
 I bought two of the best tasting pretzels I’ve ever had; Tom got some cookies and we were in heaven.
-Another highlight was tasting about 10 types of caramel toppings that can be put on crepes, ice cream or even steaks (the savory ones like caramel with pepper or curry.
-Sounds weird but it’s good!).
-We each got about 10 tiny spoons to sample everything, which wouldn’t have been possible with the afternoon crowds.

-Then it was wine time.
+Then it was wine time at the.
 I couldn’t NOT check out the chateau’s wines.
 We bought two bottles — a versatile white that goes with all kinds of dishes and a white cremant, which resembles Champagne in that it’s bubbly.
 Delicious and 8 euros each! (which is more than I’ve spent in a long time on wine.
 Great wines can be really cheap, but hey, it’s the holidays…)

 This room was nice and toasty and is where you can get la fouée, which is a delicious traditional bread that’s native to the area — specifically between Tours and Angers, France.
 It comes with a yummy filling such as goat cheese, escargot butter or foie gras and is eaten warm.
 At 3 euros each, you can get two.